proplot-dev/proplot/docs/configuration.rst

 To change the global `~proplot.config.rc` settings, edit and uncomment the lines in the ``proplotrc`` file.
-To change the settings for a specific project, place a file named either ``.proplotrc`` or ``proplotrc`` in the same directory as your python script or jupyter session, or in an arbitrary parent directory.
+To change the settings for a specific project, place a file named either ``.proplotrc`` or ``proplotrc`` in the same directory as your python session, or in an arbitrary parent directory.
 To generate a ``proplotrc`` file containing the settings you have changed during a python session, use `~proplot.config.Configurator.save` (use `~proplot.config.Configurator.changed` to preview a dictionary of the changed settings).
 To explicitly load a ``proplotrc`` file, use `~proplot.config.Configurator.load`.